 Any conversion errors that occur between the data file and the external table cause the row with the error to be ignored.
 Any errors between the external table and the column in the database (including conversion errors and constraint violations) cause the entire operation to terminate unsuccessfully.

-LONG column, then the corresponding column in the external table must be a
+LONG column, then the corresponding column in the external table being created,

 CLOB and the